 In truth, though, the move likely reveals more about Spotify’s own ambitions that about the future prospects for blockchain in the music business.

 For starters, Libra isn’t very blockchain-y.
 Transaction data on Libra will not be bundled into blocks and will not be chained, although transactions will be recorded sequentially by time-stamp.
 Nor will there be any mining.
 Libra coins will be backed by a reserve made up of fiat currencies and fiat-denominated instruments and will be issued by the Libra Association, a not-for-profit foundation being established in Switzerland, much as a central bank controls the fiat monetary supply.
+D-Central’s all-inclusive bitcoin hosting is one of the most comprehensive offers on the market

 In lieu of miners, Libra will have “validator” nodes, and consensus will be established by an internally developed protocol rather than by a proof-of-work or proof-of-stake type consensus mechanism used by fully decentralized blockchains like Bitcoin and Ethereum.
+(Source: in Bitcoin investieren)

 The Libra blockchain, in fact, will be permissioned, at least initially, and the right to run a node on the network will run you at least $10 million.